States Ranked by Total Tax Burden

 The spread is enormous, and it is measured

 The distance between the lightest and heaviest taxed states is not a rounding error.
 In the Tax Foundation's most recent burden study, covering calendar year 2022, Alaskans surrendered 4.6 percent of state income to state and local taxes.
 New Yorkers surrendered 15.9 percent (Tax Foundation, 2022).
-That is a factor of three and a half between the two ends of the same country.
+That is a factor of three and a half between the two ends of the same country, a spread far wider than most Americans assume exists inside a single federal system.

-The top of the low-burden list is stable: Alaska at 4.6 percent, Wyoming at 7.5 percent, Tennessee at 7.6 percent.
+The top of the low-burden list is stable across editions: Alaska at 4.6 percent, Wyoming at 7.5 percent, Tennessee at 7.6 percent.
 The top of the high-burden list is equally stable: New York at 15.9 percent, Connecticut at 15.4 percent, Hawaii at 14.9 percent (Tax Foundation, 2022).
+These are not one-year flukes.
+The same names have anchored both ends of the table for years, which is what gives the ranking its confidence at the extremes even where the middle is close.

-Per-capita collections for fiscal year 2023 tell the same story from the government's side of the ledger.
-Mississippi collected $4,868 per resident, the least in the nation, followed by Tennessee, Alabama, South Carolina, and Arizona.
+Per-capita collections for fiscal year 2023 tell the same story from the government's side of the ledger, and they supply one of the three subscores here.
+Mississippi collected $4,868 per resident, the least in the nation, followed by Tennessee at $4,912, Alabama at $4,950, South Carolina at $4,984, and Arizona at $5,006.
 New York collected $12,506, the most of any state, with North Dakota, Hawaii, Connecticut, and New Jersey rounding out the top five.
 The District of Columbia exceeded them all at $15,009 (Tax Foundation, 2026 Facts and Figures).
+Collections and burden usually agree, but not always, and where they diverge the reason is almost always tax exporting.

 Who actually pays: the exporting states